- Can nonresident partners be included in the required withholding for employees?

 No. The withholding requirement for nonresident members of pass-through entities is separate from the employee withholding requirement.
 The forms used for filing nonresident member withholding are different than those for employee withholding.

-You must file Form 941P-ME to report withholding on Maine source income of nonresident members.
+Form 941P-ME must be filed to report withholding on Maine source income of nonresident members.
 For more information, visit Pass-Through Entity Withholding & Returns.

 Yes.

-*To file on the Maine Tax Portal, the entity must have an MTP username.
-If a MTP username has not already been created, go to revenue.maine.gov and select Create a Username under the Username and Password fields.
-You will be required to provide the entity's federal employer identification number (FEIN) and one of the following:
+*To file on the MTP, the entity must have an MTP username.
+If an MTP username has not already been created, go to revenue.maine.gov and select Create a Username under the Username and Password fields.
+The entity's federal employer identification number (FEIN) and one of the following are required:

 - the amount due or refunded from one of the entity's last three returns (must be greater than $0 for authentication); or,

-- a Letter ID from correspondence the entity recently received from Maine Revenue Services (MRS).
-The Letter ID is found on the top right corner of the letter and begins with an L.
+- a Letter ID from correspondence the entity recently received from MRS. The Letter ID is found on the top right corner of the letter and begins with the letter L.

 Electronic Payments.
-MRS Rule 102 requires taxpayers with a combined annual tax liability for all taxes that is $10,000 or more for the prior calendar year to remit all Maine tax payments electronically and continue to remit electronically in future years.
-Payments of pass-through entity withholding may be made electronically using either the:
+MRS Rule 102 (Electronic Funds Transfer) requires taxpayers with a combined annual tax liability for all taxes that is $10,000 or more for the prior calendar year to remit all Maine tax payments electronically and continue to remit payments electronically in future years.
+Payments of pass-through entity withholding may be made by ACH debit using either the MTP or sent electronically through ACH credit.

-For more information, see Electronic Services at www.maine.gov/revenue or email MRS at taxpayerassist@maine.gov.
+For more information, see the Employer Withholding information page or email MRS at taxpayerassist@maine.gov.

 Note: Taxpayers may request waivers from the electronic filing and electronic payment requirements for good cause.
 See Question 3 below for more information.

-3. Can I request a waiver from the electronic filing and payment requirements?
+3. Are waivers from the electronic filing and payment requirements available?

 Yes.
 A pass-through entity unable to meet the electronic filing requirement because of undue hardship may request a waiver from the State Tax Assessor.
 The request must be in writing and must include the name, address, and federal ID number of the entity, a detailed explanation of why filing electronically poses a significant hardship, and when the entity will be able to comply with the electronic filing requirements.
-See MRS Rule 104, Section .08.
+See MRS Rule 104 (Filing of Maine Tax Returns), Section .04.

 Additionally, an entity may make a written request to MRS for a waiver from the electronic payment requirement for good cause.
 Good cause determinations will be made on a case-by-case basis.
-See MRS Rule 102, Section .06.
+See MRS Rule 102 (Electronic Funds Transfer), Section .05.

 Yes.
-Although withholding is required for nonresident members only, you may also make voluntary withholding payments for a resident member, with that member's consent.
+Although withholding is required for nonresident members only, voluntary withholding payments can be made for a resident member, with that member's consent.

-5. What if a nonresident member is making or wants to make estimated payments -- do I have to withhold for that member?
+5. What if a nonresident member is making or wants to make estimated payments instead of having the entity report withholding?

-If a nonresident member has $1,000 or more in Maine source income, but that member prefers making estimated payments, the member must file an affidavit with the entity promising to comply with Maine's income tax laws.
-The entity must then list that member on Schedule 3P when it files Form 941P-ME for the year.
-Each participating nonresident member must sign an affidavit (Form 941AF-ME) which must be retained by the entity.
+If a nonresident member has $1,000 or more in Maine source income and prefers making estimated payments, the member must file an affidavit (Form 941AF-ME) with the entity promising to comply with Maine's income tax laws.
+The affidavit must be held by the pass-through entity for at least six years.
+A new affidavit must be submitted each year by each eligible person for whom an election is made.
+The entity must list that member on Schedule 3P (Exempt Members) when filing Form 941P-ME for the year.

 6. Is every nonresident member required to file a Maine income tax return?

 Yes, if that nonresident member has Maine source income.
-A pass-through entity having Maine-source income may file a composite income tax return for all of its eligible nonresident individual members who agree to participate.
+A pass-through entity having Maine source income may file a composite income tax return for all of its eligible nonresident individual members who agree to participate.
 If a nonresident member participates in the composite return, an individual income tax return is not required from that member.
-See MRS Rule 805 on the Laws & Rules page.
+See MRS Rule 805 (Composite Filing) on the Laws & Rules page.
 Forms and instructions are located on the MRS Forms page.

-7. Do I need to withhold from composite filers?
+7. Does the entity need to withhold from composite filers?

-No. Each nonresident member participating in the composite exemption must sign an agreement to participate in the composite filing (Form 941CF-ME).
-Form 941CF-ME must be retained by the pass-through entity for at least six years after the filing of the composite return for the taxable year.
-The entity must then list that member on the Form 941P-ME, Schedule 3P filed for the tax year.
-A new Form 941CF-ME must be submitted each year by each eligible person electing to participate in the composite return for the taxable year.
+No. Each nonresident member participating in the composite exemption must sign an agreement (Form 941CF-ME) to participate in the composite filing.
+A new form must be submitted each year by each eligible person electing to participate in the composite return for the taxable year.
+The agreement must be retained by the pass-through entity for at least six years after the filing of the composite return for the taxable year.
+The entity must list that member on the Form 941P-ME, Schedule 3P (Exempt Members) filed for the tax year.
 Estimated payments are required to be made by the entity on behalf of the composite filing group as long as the aggregate Maine income tax liability is greater than $1,000.

-You must withhold 7.15% of the estimated Maine source distributive income of each nonresident member, except you must withhold 8.93% if the nonresident member is a C corporation.
-The Maine source distributive income of a nonresident member is equal to the member’s share of the net income determined by the items of income, loss, and deduction as reported on federal Form 1065, Schedule K of the entity for the calendar year (or, for fiscal year filers, for the fiscal year ending during the calendar year) apportioned to Maine in accordance with 36 M.R.S., Chapter 821.
+The entity must withhold 7.15% of the estimated Maine source distributive income of each nonresident member, except the rate is 8.93% if the nonresident member is a C corporation.
+The Maine source distributive income of a nonresident member is equal to the member’s share of the net income determined by the items of income, loss, and deduction as reported on federal Form 1065, Schedule K or federal Form 1120-S, Schedule K of the entity for the calendar year (or, for fiscal year filers, for the fiscal year ending during the calendar year) apportioned to Maine in accordance with 36 M.R.S., Chapter 821.

-If you do not know the amount of Maine source distributive income of a nonresident member, you must estimate.
+The amount of Maine source distributive income of a nonresident member must be estimated, if not known.

-For purposes of Maine pass-through entity withholding, the net income of an entity for the calendar year (or fiscal year) is calculated on an estimated basis.
+For purposes of Maine pass-through entity withholding, the net income of an entity for the year is calculated on an estimated basis.
 See the instructions for Form 941P-ME, Schedule 1P, line 5 for more information.

 An entity that is required to withhold a total of more than $1,000 from its members for the calendar year must, for each calendar quarter, make estimated payments equal to 25% of the lesser of the following: